sslivka37/virtual-pet/README.md

 There are four methods for the virtual pet (feed, giveDrink, rest, and play)

-There is also a tick() method, which increases hungerLeve and thirstLevel and decreases energyLevel and happinessLevel every time a user selects an option to interact with the virtual pet, with the exception of checking the status of the pet and exiting the program.
+There is also a tick() method, which increases hungerLevel and thirstLevel and decreases energyLevel and happinessLevel every time a user selects an option to interact with the virtual pet, with the exception of checking the status of the pet and exiting the program.

 I also implemented some unit testing for class construction and the methods as a stretch task